tydaeus/notes/windows/powershell/powershell_objects.md

 Use the `static` modifier to declare a method as static to the class.

 PowerShell methods can be overloaded by declaring additional methods of the same name, with a different signature.

+### Constructors
+Constructors are declared similar to methods, with no return type and their name being the same as the class name.

+Use `[className]::new(params)` to invoke the constructor with the specified params.